 The NLN publishes a book designed to prepare students for the exam – The Scope of Practice for Academic Nursing – and provides a Self-Assessment Examination, which can also be used to prepare for the exam.
 CNE certification must be renewed every five years.

 Benefits of CNE Certification

 While the CNE certification is not a requirement for nurse educators, it serves as one of the widely accepted ways for nurse educators to demonstrate their qualifications.
 Many schools, hospitals, and nurse training programs require or prefer candidates who have achieved CNE certification, and it can serve as a means of career advancement for those working in the field of nursing education.
 For RNs who hold a master’s or a doctorate in nursing, CNE certification can provide a pathway to a career in a field where there is a high demand for trained professionals.
 There is a well-documented shortage of nurses in the US.
 In order to fill open positions, new nurses must be trained by qualified educators.
-According to an American Association of Colleges of Nursing (AACN) report on 2016-2017 Enrollment and Graduations in Baccalaureate and Graduate Programs, nursing schools turned away more than 64,000 qualified applicants to bachelor’s and graduate-level nursing programs in 2016.
-Two-thirds of those schools reported to AACN that their decisions were influenced by a dearth of qualified faculty members and clinical preceptors.
+According to an American Association of Colleges of Nursing (AACN) report on Enrollment and Graduations in Baccalaureate and Graduate Programs (September, 2020), nursing schools turned away more than 80,000 qualified applicants to bachelor’s and graduate-level nursing programs in 2019.
+Most of those schools reported to AACN that their decisions were influenced by a dearth of qualified faculty members and clinical preceptors.

 More Nursing FAQs:

 FAQ: Are There Online MSN Programs That Do Not Require the GRE for Admission?